citp/privacy-policy-historical/d/di/diy/diy.com.md

 | Legitimate interests – we use your personal information in order to remind you of your partial registration or order and so that you can (if you wish) complete the registration or order.

-  * communicate with you about your order for a product or service
+  * communicate with you about your order for a product or service;

 | Contractual necessity – we use your personal information in order to meet our obligations under our contract with you (for example, to deliver a product you have ordered).
 We use feedback from customers as part of improving our products and services.

+  * contact you about an appointment you have booked on diy.com;

+| Legitimate interests – we use your personal information to contact you with details of the appointment.

   * contact you about leaving a review on a product or service or providing feedback once your order has been completed or the service has been provided;